 For students on the alternative achievement route, they must earn an acceptable score on an alternative standardized reading assessment

 How can Holmes Tutoring help?
 Holmes Tutoring uses an explicit, systematic, direct instruction approach to teaching.
 Direct Instruction designed content is used to help students in reading and mathematics.
 This approach is the same approach that the "Alabama Literacy Act' outlines as best practice and the approach that is required to be used for students identified as performing below the average range in reading.
 Holmes Tutoring also creates individual reading plans for students enrolled in the "Gold Bundle" package.
 All students are assessed, regardless of which bundle session is chosen, before the start date of tutoring for baseline data purposes.
-Parents will clearly see the progress that their children make based on the initial assessment taken.
-Holmes Tutoring tutors progress monitor students regularly to determine the effectiveness of the content and the approach taken.
+Parents will see the progress that their children make based on the initial assessment taken.
+Holmes Tutoring tutors monitor students regularly to determine the effectiveness of the content and the approach taken.
 This ensures that students are truly digesting the information taught to them during tutoring classes.

 Now is a wonderful time to join the Holmes Tutoring family!
 Holmes Tutoring is offering its first "Summer Reading Camp" for reading comprehension.
 This camp will focus on 2nd and 3rd-grade reading comprehension standards for students struggling to comprehend information read.
 This camp is also perfect for students being introduced to chapter books and reading chapter books with simple vocabulary words and simplistic content.
 A new class will be offered this summer titled, "All About the ABCs!"This is a fun ongoing class where students in PreK and Kindergarten can learn and practice identifying letter names and sounds that letters make.
 Students will be shown pictures of objects reminding them of the letter sounds to help with retention.
 Games, videos, and songs will be played throughout the 30-minute class to help students stay focused.
 Students will also receive resources before class for homework/extra practice.
 This class is offered all year long and students are free to pop in and out.
 Payment is due at least 24 hours before the session(s) starts.

 An emergent summer reading camp is also launching this summer.
-Students will work on guided reading activities to help learn basic sight words, review phonological awareness skills, and practice reading fluently with both accuracy and expression.
+Students will work on guided reading activities to help them learn basic sight words, review phonological awareness skills, and practice reading fluently with both accuracy and expression.
 Holmes Tutoring will offer two emergent reading camps.
 One is for students living in America and the other one is for students living in China.
 Be sure to enroll in the correct camp.
-To find out more, visit the "Summer Reading Camp" tab on the Holmes Tutoring's website.
+To find out more, visit the "Summer Reading Camp" tab on Holmes Tutoring's website.

 STEM enrichment camps will also be offered soon.
 This is perfect for students wanting a challenge in science, technology, engineering, and math.
 Two new tutors will be joining Holmes Tutoring as enrichment tutors.
 They will be running STEM camps for students interested.
 They are both engineers and have a lot of experience working on creating fun and engaging projects for students interested in STEM.
 Make sure you have subscribed to the website and liked Holmes Tutoring's Facebook page to stay up to date with all news and updates.